New York City street lined with green trees, parked cars, moving traffic, and pedestrians walking along the sidewalk.

 Losses in a Wrongful Death

-No matter what the circumstances of a wrongful death, the family members left behind will be faced not only with the shock and heartache of losing a loved one; many difficult financial challenges are ahead, including costs and losses such as:
+No matter what the circumstances of a wrongful death, the family members left behind will be faced not only with the shock and heartache of losing a loved one, but also with many complex financial challenges, including costs and losses such as:

 Statute of Limitations